What Do Biochemists and Biophysicists Do?

-- Problem-solving and analytical skills: They use experimentation and analysis to figure out the set of possible solutions to a scientific problem, select the best solution or hypothesis, and test it.
+- Problem-solving and analytical skills: Biochemists and biophysicists use experimentation and analysis to figure out the set of possible solutions to a scientific problem, select the best solution or hypothesis, and test it.

-- Tenacity: They are thorough, precise, and stick with a project or experiment regardless of the problems that crop up or the number of times they have to start over with a clean slate.
+- Tenacity: They are thorough, precise, and stick with a project or experiment regardless of problems that crop up or the number of times they must start over with a clean slate.

-- Time-management skills: They may often be on a deadline when researching a problem or writing a paper.
-They allocate their time wisely and efficiently juggle competing priorities without compromising the quality of their work.
+- Time-management skills: Biochemists and biophysicists often find themselves on tight deadlines when researching a problem or writing a paper.
+They allocate their time wisely and they efficiently juggle competing priorities without compromising the quality of their work.

 The occupations of biochemist and biophysicist enjoy O*NET's Bright Outlook designation.
-This means that based on Bureau of Labor Statistics projections, employment in these fields is expected to grow at least 11 percent during the decade 2016 to 2026, which is faster than the average forecast growth for all occupations.
+Based on Bureau of Labor Statistics projections, employment in these fields is expected to grow at least 11% during the decade from 2016 to 2026, which is faster than the average forecast growth for all occupations.

-This growth rate is attributed to the predicted need for additional qualified personnel to conduct research and development into products and techniques that improve quality of life for people, including the rapidly increasing aging population, which is expected to precipitate demand for new pharmaceuticals and procedures to detect, reverse, and prevent disease.
+This growth rate is attributed to the predicted need for additional qualified personnel to conduct research and development into products and techniques that improve the quality of life for people.
+This includes the rapidly increasing aging population, which is expected to precipitate demand for new pharmaceuticals and procedures to detect, reverse, and prevent disease.

-Biochemists and biophysicists are also expected to be in demand in areas such as disease detection, treatment, and prevention in animals; genetic research; green energy; efficient, clean food production; and the effects of pollution and climate change on biological systems.
+Biochemists and biophysicists are also expected to be in demand in areas such as disease detection, treatment, and prevention in animals, genetic research, green energy, efficient and clean food production, and the effects of pollution and climate change on biological systems.

-Most biochemists and biophysicists work on interdisciplinary teams and divide their time between offices and laboratory environments where they may supervise other scientists, technicians, or interns; plan and carry out laboratory research; and record and analyze research results.
+Most biochemists and biophysicists work on interdisciplinary teams and divide their time between offices and laboratory environments.
+They may supervise other scientists, technicians, or interns, plan and carry out laboratory research, and record and analyze research results.

-Biochemists and biophysicists usually work full-time during regular working hours, although they may work overtime occasionally to complete time-sensitive experiments or meet other project deadlines.
+Biochemists and biophysicists usually work full-time during regular business hours, although they may work overtime occasionally to complete time-sensitive experiments or meet other project deadlines.

 How to Get the Job